 Easy Ways To Clean Your Shower Head

-Remove the showerhead and run it under hot water to release any muck or residue that can readily rinse off before using any form of cleanser.
-I recommend doing this every time you clean your shower head, whether with or without vinegar because simply putting a bag over your shower head isn’t enough.
+Remove the clogged showerhead and run it under hot water to release any mineral deposits or remaining residue that can readily rinse off before using any cleanser.
+I recommend doing this every time you clean your shower head, whether with or without vinegar because simply putting a plastic bag over your shower head with a rubber band isn’t enough.

-While disassembly is not required for every cleaning process it is one guaranteed way to ensure that you have reached all components of the fixture, inside and out.
+While disassembly is not required for every cleaning process, it is one guaranteed way to ensure that you have reached all components of the fixture, inside and out.
+And, once disassembled, you can let the entire shower head soak in a cleaning solution without a mess to worry about.

-Lemons are sour by nature and are akin to vinegar and they do not contain harsh chemicals.
+Lemons are naturally sour, are akin to vinegar (but without a strong smell), and do not contain harsh chemicals.
 Lemon juice is a fantastic green cleaning alternative for your shower head because of its property.
-Lemons can be squeezed or a bottle of lemon juice can be purchased for your cleaning process.
+You can squeeze lemons or purchase a bottle of lemon juice for your cleaning process.

-Add lemon juice into a large bowl and then apply lemon juice to the showerhead with a soft cloth.
+Add lemon juice into a spray bottle and then apply lemon juice to the shower head by rubbing with a microfiber cloth.
+This works best if you remove the shower head first.
 Allow the acid to take care of everything.
 Add a sprinkle of salt to the lemon juice and thoroughly mix for additional shine on your shower head.
-This minor abrasiveness will remove any extra mildew and filth, restoring the gloss to your shower head.
+This minor abrasiveness will remove any extra remaining deposits, restoring the gloss to your shower head.

-Baking soda is a non-acidic, non-toxic material that is somewhat abrasive, unlike soap which is why it’s a great tool for cleaning shower heads.
+Baking soda is a non-acidic, non-toxic material that is somewhat abrasive, unlike soap which is why it’s an excellent tool for cleaning shower heads.

-To begin, make a paste by mixing a tiny amount of water with baking soda.
-If the mixture gets sloppy due to too much water, simply add additional baking soda.
+First, make a paste by mixing a tiny amount of water with baking soda.
+Add more baking soda if the mixture gets sloppy due to too much water.
 Add extra water if it’s too powdery.

-Apply the paste to the showerhead after that.
-All of the holes in the fixture should be covered.
-Allow 30 minutes for the paste to set before properly rinsing.
-After rinsing, check the showerhead to see whether all of the cleaners have been gone.
-Additional blockages will occur if any of the baking soda paste remains on the showerhead.
+Remove the shower head (or, the entire shower arm if necessary).
+Apply the baking soda paste to the shower head after that with a microfiber cloth.
+The thick paste should cover all of the water holes in the fixture.
+For deep cleaning, allow 30 minutes for the paste to set before properly rinsing.
+After rinsing with hot water completely, check the shower head to see whether all of the baking soda paste has been removed.
+Additional blockages will occur if any of the baking soda paste remains on the shower head.

 Unclog A Shower Head By Loosening Grime With a Small Object

-You might be amazed how simply you can unclog a shower head by cleaning out the individual holes with a little pointed instrument like a toothpick, paper clip, or safety pin.
-This option allows you to go to areas that would be difficult to get to otherwise.
-Rinse the showerhead well after cleaning it.
+You might be amazed how simply you can unclog a shower head or shower nozzle by cleaning out the individual holes with a little pointed instrument like a toothpick, paper clip, or safety pin.
+This option allows you to go to hard to reach places that otherwise would be difficult to get to.
+Rinse the shower head or shower nozzle well after cleaning it with warm water.

 To verify that the holes are thoroughly cleaned out, use a flashlight or magnifying glass to check them.